moby/moby/man/docker-build.1.md

    storing two copies of the image, one for the build cache with all the cache layers in tact, and one for the squashed version.

+**--checksumfs**=*true*|*false*
+   **Experimental Only**
+   Once an image is built, hash and checksum the combined layers.
+The checksum is recorded in the manifest.
+If present, a checksum in the manifest will trigger verification at run-time, causing failure if there are any modifications.

+   **Note**: using this option means the image cannot be modified and must be rebuilt to make changes.

 **--add-host**=[]
    Add a custom host-to-IP mapping (host:ip)